cfranco92/hellobuild-app/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available under the MIT License.

 ## 🙏 Acknowledgements